A $5 million dollar prize pool calling for breakthrough education-to-employment partnerships to support Colorado’s young people.Meet the Winners!

 Finalists’ Round 2 applications due

-All entries will be evaluated based on the following dimensions:
+All entries were evaluated based on the following dimensions:

 Partnership Operations, Leadership, and Capacity